-The First National Bank Building in Louisville, Georgia is a cast stone and masonry building that features a classic Greek Temple motif with four engaged Doric columns supporting an entablature and pediment.
-Containing 3,800 square feet on .09 acres, the building shares one party wall but has a large bank of operable windows down one exterior wall.
-The interior features a large open space that has been recently refurbished with drywall and fresh paint, with a mezzanine level.
+The First National Bank Building in Louisville, GA is a cast stone and masonry building that features a classic Greek Temple motif with four engaged Doric columns supporting an entablature and pediment.
+The building shares one party wall and has a large bank of operable windows down one exterior wall.
+The interior features a large open space that has been refurbished with drywall and paint, with a mezzanine level.
 The original safes and record-keeping rooms are in place, although the doors have been removed.
 The rear of the building features two levels which could be used for office space after rehabilitation.
 A concrete staircase also leads to functional basement space.

-Incorporated in 1786, Louisville served as Georgia’s state capital from 1796–1806.
+Incorporated in 1786, Louisville served as Georgia’s state capital from 1796 – 1806.
 Centrally located based on the population of the era, it served as the center for commerce and politics in the young state.
 Louisville (pronounced with the “s”) is located one hour southwest of Augusta in Jefferson County.
-The historic downtown features many charming storefronts, as well as the Old Market, which is listed in the National Register.
+The historic downtown features many charming storefronts.
 Louisville was also home to notable Georgia architect Willis Denny, the designer of Rhodes Hall, and boasts several of his buildings.
 The population is approximately 2,400.

 The Georgia Trust is a nonprofit statewide preservation organization.
 The Revolving Fund program was established to provide effective alternatives to demolition or neglect of architecturally and historically significant properties by promoting their rehabilitation and monitoring their preservation in perpetuity.
 All properties sold through this program have conservation easements in place to ensure the historic integrity of the property is retained.
 Additionally, buyers are required to sign a Rehabilitation Agreement and all work done to the property must abide by The Secretary of the Interior’s Standards for Rehabilitation.
 Copies of these documents will be provided by The Georgia Trust for review.